-If you've been considering the jump from physical books to e-books, you'll need to figure out the best e-book apps for Android.
-As amazing as traditional books are, they're often heavy, expensive, and take up valuable space in a cramped apartment, so making the transition is worth it.
-Thankfully you've got a few options, depending on where you want to get your books and how you want them to look on the screen.
+If you've been considering making the jump from physical books to e-books, you'll need to figure out the best e-book apps for Android.
+As amazing as traditional books are, they're often heavy, expensive, and can take up a significant amount of space in a cramped apartment, so making the transition to e-books is worth it.
+Good thing is that you've got a few options, depending on where you want to get your e-books and how you want them to look on your smartphone's screen.

 With that said, take a peek at our picks for the best e-book apps for Android!

 What are the best e-book apps for Android?

-While there are many apps on the Play Store that make it easier than ever to find and read new e-books, there's only one that stands largely above the rest.
+While there are a number of apps on the Play Store that make it easier than ever to find and read new e-books, there's only one that stands largely above the rest.
 The Amazon Kindle app provides a vast library of e-books and audiobooks, with more choices than you could ever imagine.

-What if you have an e-book from an independent publisher, or from a friend that they just finished, and it's in a weird format?
-Well, Moon+ Reader is an e-book app for those who have books in various formats, including EPUB and RAR.
+That's great, but what if you have an e-book from an independent publisher, or from a friend that they just finished, and it's in a weird format?
+Well, Moon+ Reader is an e-book app for those who have e-books in various formats, including EPUB and RAR.

 Maybe you're someone who wants to support their local library.
-In that case, take a look at Libby, by OverDrive brings the library to wherever you are, making it easy to check out e-books and read them at your pace from your smartphone or tablet.
+In that case, take a look at Libby, by OverDrive.
+It brings the library to wherever you are, making it easy to check out e-books and read them at your pace from your smartphone or tablet.

 1. Amazon Kindle

-Amazon Kindle pulls ahead of the pack with its access to a huge library of content, which includes free books and content from indie publishers, and you can read them on your mobile device or on desktop with the Kindle app.
-There is a book out there for you no matter what genre you are looking for.
+Amazon Kindle pulls ahead of the pack with its access to a huge library of content, including free e-books and content from indie publishers that you can read on your mobile device or desktop with the Kindle app.
+There is bound to be a book out there for you, no matter what genre you are looking for.